MaximeMulder/mabi/README.md

 The stack holds four-byte values produced and consumed by the instructions.

-The memory can contain four-byte values load and stored by the instructions.
+The memory can contain four-byte values loaded and stored by the instructions.

 Mabi uses an Harvard architecture, with a different addressing for the program and the memory.
 This ensures the program cannot modify itself or generate code, allowing safe jumps to arbitrary addresses.